ARMmbed/Connector-mDS-REST-API/docs/cloud_amazon.md

 1. Docker downloads the bridge container from Docker Hub.

-    **Note:** When the script finishes running, it shows an IP address.
-If you're working on Mac OS X or Linux, please make a note of the IP address.
+    <span class="notes">**Note:** When the script finishes running, it shows an IP address.
+If you're working on Mac OS X or Linux, please make a note of the IP address.</note>

 #### Configuring the bridge